mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Prerequisites
 Before we dive right in, the reader would need to have the following:

-1 A basic understanding of C# programming language
+- A basic understanding of C# programming language.

-2 A basic understanding of how Classes work
+- A basic understanding of how Classes work.

 ### Base classes and Derived classes